 Straight Up High Fade Haircut

-Enjoy this skin fade with lots of hair to style at the top of your head.
+Enjoy this high fade haircut with lots of hair to style at the top of your head.
+The short sides would really add emphasis to the style.

 The Popular Burst Fade